aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 	US West (Oregon) | <span style="font-family:'Courier';">us-west-2</span> | [![Launch setup resource in us-west-2](images/cfn-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=Secure-Serverless&templateURL=https://s3.amazonaws.com/wildrydes-us-east-1/Security/init-template.yml)
 	US East (N. Virginia) | <span style="font-family:'Courier';">us-east-1</span> | [![Launch setup resource in us-east-1](images/cfn-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=Secure-Serverless&templateURL=https://s3.amazonaws.com/wildrydes-us-east-1/Security/init-template.yml)

+1. Click **Next**
-1. In the **Specify Details** page:
+1. In the **Step 2: Specify stack details** page:
 	* name you stack ***`Secure-Serverless`***
 	* for the database password, use ***`Corp123!`*** and click **Next**
-1. in the **Options** page, accept the default configurations and click **Next**
+1. In the **Step 3:Configure stack options** page, accept the default configurations and click **Next**
 1. Review the configuration and click **Create**
 1. While you are waiting for the completion of the CloudFormation stack creation, check if you have **PostMan** installed on your laptop.
 If not, download and install it at: [https://www.getpostman.com](https://www.getpostman.com), we will need to use it later.

+1. It will take a few minutes for the Stack to create.
+Choose the **Stack Info** tab to go to the overall stack status page and wait until the stack is fully launched and shows a status of *CREATE_COMPLETE*.
+Click the refresh icon periodically to see progress update.

+	> Note: When you launch the stack, CloudFormation deploys a nested CloudFormation stack to launch the Cloud9 resources.
+You can safely ignore that template which is prefixed with "aws-cloud9-Secure-Serverless-".

-1. Once the CloudFormation creation completes, go to the Outputs tab and copy the **AuroraEndpoint**.
+1. Once the CloudFormation creation completes, go to the **Outputs** tab and copy the **AuroraEndpoint** to a text editor.
 You will need it to connect to the Aurora database in the next step:

 	![cloudformation output](images/0a-cloudformation-output-with-aurora-endpoint.png)